-Assessing students’ submissions to assignments can be a time-consuming task.
+Assessing students’ submissions can be a time-consuming task.
 This page can help lecturers with using the assignment folder, adding feedback, and grading assignments.
 Moreover, the option of assessing in bulk, using rubrics, and assessing through the gradebook are discussed.

 Visit this page for information about setting up an assignment in Brightspace.